simoneconigliaro/android-inventory/README.md

-# Androd Inventory Manager App
+# Android Inventory Manager App
 - Inventory manager app made using Room, ViewModel, LiveData, RecyclerView (VMMV).
 ## Description
 - The app keeps track of your inventory.
 It allows you to add, edit a product and delete one or the whole list of products.